zama-ai/concrete/docs/tutorial/bitwise.md

 ### Notes

 - Signed bitwise operations are not supported.
-- Optimal chunk size is selected automatically to reduce the number of table lookups.
+- The optimal chunk size is selected automatically to reduce the number of table lookups.
 - Chunked bitwise operations result in at least 4 and at most 9 table lookups.
 - It is used if no other implementation can be used.